What do half marathons and mortgages have in common?

 ps- In case you were wondering… the dedication, hard work and “sticking to the plan” paid off in full.
 I ran the race of my life (thus far!)!!!
 My goal time was 1 hour 45 minutes.

-I crossed the finish line in just over 1 hour 38 minutes (14 minutes faster than my 2nd Half, 19 minutes faster than my first!).
+I crossed the finish line a few minutes under 1 hour 40 minutes (14 minutes faster than my 2nd Half, 19 minutes faster than my first!).
 Hot Damn!

 *Shameless Shoutout- to the two “non-sanctioned” aide stations handing out beer along the race route, I salute you.
 I believe the carbs gave me the extra kick I needed to round out an awesome race 😉 #bestspectatorsever